smgoldade/neschess/README.md

 At least that's the goal.
 I'm doing this as a personal project on behalf of my job.

+## Recognition
+This project derives pretty much all necessary information needed for programming the NES Wiki over at from [nesdev](https://www.nesdev.org/).
+Additional inspiration and ideas taken from [nesdoug](https://nesdoug.com).

 ## Build
 Compiled with [cc65](https://cc65.github.io/).
 Build is via [CMake](https://cmake.org/), I recommend the [Ninja](https://ninja-build.org/) build generator.